lukaskrist/Neutrino_game/README.md

 It is made using pygame, and will be tried to make a .io website for it.

 <H5>Current implementations:<H5>

 Board is made

 win/loss conditions implemented

 possible moves has been made.

-starting positions of all bricks have been made, but needs to be shown on the board. basic game loop is implemented
+starting positions of all bricks have been made

+ basic game loop is implemented

+ Added assets to points

+ Turn order

 <H5>Need to do:<H5>
- Add assets to points
- Turn order

  Make Neutrino possible to take and move

  Show the different possible directions given the choice of piece.

  Make other blocks possible to move

  Make start screen

  Make win/loss screen

- add different possible characters add win/loss rate.
+ add different possible characters

+ add win/loss rate.